shivannis/xandr-docs-public/xandr-docs/articles/invest/capping-daily-spend-on-third-party-inventory-safety-budget.md

 ---
 title: Microsoft Invest - Safety Budget and Third-Party Inventory
 description: A safety budget limits daily media cost spend on third-party inventory.
-The safety budget can be set to an amount that is 5-10 times your anticipated daily spend.
+It can be set to an amount that is 5-10 times your anticipated daily spend.
 ---

 # Capping daily spend on third-party inventory (safety budget) in Microsoft Invest